Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Cesar Lea about 1 month ago
+Cesar Lea 5 months ago

 As a long time resident of Phoenix, I fully support this project.
 At its current growing rate, Phoenix is falling behind other cities in its expansion of public transportation, which will undeniably lead to more traffic on our streets.